 Show that you can carry out essential maintenance and repairs, including:

-- removing a wheel and locating and repairing at puncture
+- Removing a wheel and locating and repairing a puncture

 Then choose one of the following options: